Beer Rebranding. Only way to win.

 Miller (or should we say Miller/Coors)

 Continuing this beer rebranding market study, know this.
-No one has copied the Bud Light tone more than Miller and failed to increase its market share in the process.
+No one has copied the Bud Light tone more than Miller, and it failed to increase its market share.
+A few years ago, every beer ad centered around a “dumb guy.”

-Most of them center around some sort of party or bar with great-looking girls and guys willing to do anything for Brand X beer in Judd Apatow-Seth Rogan-Jackass fashion.
+Most center around a party or bar with great-looking girls and guys willing to do anything for Brand X beer in Judd Apatow-Seth Rogan-Jackass fashion.

 Copying the market leader never works